strawberry-development/strawberry-development/README.md

 <img align="right" alt="GIF" src="https://github.com/darshan-jain/darshan-jain/blob/master/rick.gif" style="width: 200px; height: auto;" />

-### I am Strawberry-development
+### I'm Strawberry-development
 - A student in IT & Open Source enthusiast.
 - Currently working on some small project.
 - I like to create stuff that people enjoy.

-I have passion for exploring various domains beyond IT, including art, graphic design, painting, music, and more.
-I hope you will enjoy my project and this profile as much as I enjoy make it !
+I have a keen interest in exploring various domains beyond IT, including art, graphic design, painting, and music.
+Feel free to check out my projects and this profile—I hope you enjoy them as much as I enjoy creating them!